-9. Feeding wild and stray animals is
+9. Feeding wild and stray animals is illegal.

 The California Fish and Game Code prohibits feeding wild animals.
 You can be issued a citation and fined for feeding wildlife.
 Many cities also have ordinances that prohibit feeding stray animals.

-10. Feeding wild and stray animals can cause conflict
+10. Feeding wild and stray animals can cause conflict with neighbors.

 Encouraging wild and stray animals to hang around your neighborhood can cause problems for you and your neighbors.
 Animals may damage property, threaten the safety of children and pets, or create noises or odors.
 These conflicts often end in the animals being trapped and euthanized.